Ichneutica lithias: Distribution

 It is endemic to New Zealand.
 This species is found in the North Island only in the Rangipo Desert.
 However it is widespread in the South Island.

 Habitat

-In the South Island this species inhabits shrublands ranging from coastal to alpine zones.
+In the South Island this species inhabits shrublands and tussock grassland ranging from coastal to alpine zones.
 In the North Island this species has been collected in native forest in the Rangipo Desert amongst volcanic dunes.

 Behaviour

 The adults of this species are on the wing from October to April.

 Life history and host species

 The larvae of this species has yet to be described.
 Larvae have been collected and reared on Melicytus alpinus.